Robbie Williams: 1990–1995: First stint

-2006–2011: second stint
+2006–2011: Second stint

-By March 2009, Williams had shown interest in rejoining Take That; however, the band completed their The Circus Live without him.
-In spite of rumours that Williams was working in New York with Take That in September that year, by the day of the Children in Need charity concert at The Royal Albert Hall in November they were still performing separately.
-However, both did join with the other acts in the final song of the evening, with Williams putting his arm around Gary Barlow and singing "Hey Jude".
+By March 2009, Williams had shown interest in rejoining Take That; the band completed their tour, The Circus Live, without him.
+In spite of rumours that Williams was working in New York with Take That in September that year, by the day of the Children in Need charity concert at the Royal Albert Hall in November they were still performing separately.
+Both did join with the other acts in the final song of the evening, with Williams putting his arm around Gary Barlow and singing "Hey Jude".

 On 15 July 2010, Williams reconciled with his former colleagues and rejoined Take That.
 In November 2010 the Take That album Progress was released, becoming the fastest selling album since 2000 and the second fastest selling album in UK history.
 The group travelled across the UK on their Progress Live tour, which included eight nights at Wembley Stadium in London, then continued across Europe.
 The tour was the fastest selling in UK history with ticket hotlines and websites crashing under the demand.

 In August 2012, Take That performed at the closing ceremony of the 2012 Summer Olympics.
 Williams was due to perform with Take That but missed the performance because his wife gave birth at around the same time; the group performed as a four-piece.

 Although still officially part of Take That, Williams chose not to return for group's seventh and eighth studio albums and their accompanying tours, focusing instead on his solo commitments.
 He continued to write music with his colleagues and has performed with the group on several occasions since 2011's Progress tour and planned to return for a full tour to celebrate Take That's 30th anniversary in 2019.